decentralized-identity/sidetree/docs/protocol.md

 The signature of the Recover operation is the following:

-*Recover ({RecoveryPatch, VersionURL}, Signature) -> VersionURL* where,
+*Recover (RecoveryPatch, Signature)
+where,
 -  RecoveryPatch: JSON patch specifying a new recovery public key.
 The patch can optionally identify old primary public key(s) and include new primary public key(s).
--  VersionURL: Version of the DID document to apply the patch.
--  Signature: Signature with the recovery secret key (corresponding to the recovery public key stored in the latest version associated with the DID) covering RecoveryPatch and VersionURL.
+-  Signature: Signature with the recovery secret key (corresponding to the recovery public key stored in the latest version associated with the DID).

-If the operation is successful, it applies the provided JSON patch to the version of the DID document identified by the input version URL and returns the version URL of the resulting DID Document.
-The operation fails if the version URL provided does not exist or if the signature does not verify.
+If the operation is successful, it applies the provided JSON patch to the version of the DID document identified.

-Note that, the method signature does not explicitly specify the DID which is recovered.
-But this is not required since the input VersionURL parameter unambiguously identifies the DID.

-> NOTE:
-> - The cryptographic mechanism here is to prove knowledge of the recovery secret key corresponding to the recovery public key associated with the latest version of the DID, without revealing the secret key.
-This is achieved by sending Signature on the RecoveryPatch.
-Note that the recovery patch must contain a fresh recovery public key.
+> NOTE: The recovery patch must contain a fresh recovery public key.
 It is crucial to not release the recovery secret key, or to sign any predetermined message to prove its knowledge, a i.e., to have a non-replayable recovery mechanism.
 Otherwise, the system is exposed to man-in-the-middle vulnerability, where a malicious party can replace the new recovery public key in the recovery patch with her his own public key.
 > - The recovery key of a DID can only be rotated through a recover op.
 If the primary secret key is lost or compromised, the owner can change it to a new pair through Recover op.
 If the owner loses the recovery key, but still has access to her primary key, she can invoke the Delete op to delete her DID.
 However, if the owner’s recovery key gets compromised, then she loses complete control of her DID.